Understanding Hereditary ATTR Amyloidosis

 Hereditary ATTR (hATTR) amyloidosis is an inherited, progressive disease caused by a genetic mutation that results in the misfolding of transthyretin (TTR) proteins.
 This results in the formation of amyloid fibrils that could deposit in the nerves, heart, and/or gastrointestinal (GI) tract.

 hATTR amyloidosis affects approximately 50,000 people worldwide.
-Many people remain undiagnosed or misdiagnosed and treatment options for people with this disease are limited.
+Many people remain undiagnosed or misdiagnosed.